Chapter 1:

 A series of angry squeaks erupted behind me.
 I ignored them, reaching for the handle.

 The concrete suddenly grew warm under my feet.
 Too warm.
-I looked down to find a perfect miniature volcano forming right next to the back entrance, complete with smoke rising from its tiny peak.
+I looked down to find a perfect mini volcano forming right next to the back entrance.

 "What the-"